IBM/dbb-zappbuild/samples/application-conf/README.md

 tazunittest_jobCard  | Jobcard for TAZ Unit Test execution jobs | true tazunittest_playbackFileExtension | Default zUnit Playback File Extension. | true tazunittest_dependencySearch | Default zUnit dependencySearch configuration to configure the SearchPathDependencyResolver.
 Format is a concatenated string of searchPath configurations.
-Strings representing the SearchPaths defined in `application-conf/application.properties`.  | true tazunittest_bzuplayParms | Default options passed to the zUnit runner BZUPLAY | true tazunittest_userDebugSessionTestParm | Debug Tool Test parameter to initiate the debug session | true tazunittest_CodeCoverageHost | Headless Code Coverage Collector host (if not specified IDz will be used for reporting) | true tazunittest_CodeCoveragePort | Headless Code Coverage Collector port (if not specified IDz will be used for reporting) | true
+Strings representing the SearchPaths defined in `application-conf/application.properties`.  | true tazunittest_eqaplayParms | Default options passed to the TAZ runner procedure EQAPPLAY | true tazunittest_userDebugSessionTestParm | Debug Tool Test parameter to initiate the debug session | true tazunittest_CodeCoverageHost | Headless Code Coverage Collector host (if not specified IDz will be used for reporting) | true tazunittest_CodeCoveragePort | Headless Code Coverage Collector port (if not specified IDz will be used for reporting) | true